mjdamgaard/UP-Web-Project/README.md

-Not only will openSDB indeed commit itself to such a policy, it will even commit itself to working together with other parties that copies it (and its policies), namely with the goal of creating a distributed and decentralized (semantic) database.
+Not only will openSDB indeed commit itself to such a policy, it will even commit itself to working together with other parties that copies it (and its policies) with the goal of creating a distributed and decentralized (semantic) database.

 This means that openSDB will always be forced to work best in the interests of